-Consistency Energy as a Confidence Metric (Energy vs Error): Plot 8(b) shows the energy of predictions has a strong positive correlation with the error computed using ground truth (Pearson corr.
+Consistency Energy as a Confidence Metric: The plot 9(b) shows the energy of predictions has a strong positive correlation with the error computed using ground truth (Pearson corr.
 0.67).
 This suggests the energy can be adopted for confidence quantification and handling uncertainty.
-This experiment was done on Taskonomy test set thus images had no domain shift from the training data.
+This experiment was done on Taskonomy test set.